 - the COASTER to Santa Fe Depot

-- the Trolley Blue or Orange Lines to America Plaza or Green Line to Santa Fe Depot (via foot, cross Kettner Blvd to America Plaza Trolley Station where the bus departs from)
+- the Trolley Blue Line to America Plaza or Green Line to Santa Fe Depot (via foot, cross Kettner Blvd to America Plaza Trolley Station where the bus departs from)

 - the bus to any stop on Broadway in Downtown San Diego

 - the Trolley Green Line to Middletown Station and transfer to the Trolley to Terminal shuttle (free!) run by the San Diego airport at the stop just west of Pacific Highway and Palm.

 The fare on Route 992 is $2.25 ($1.10 for seniors or disabled with ID).
 If you are boarding a Trolley or another bus first, keep in mind that there aren't any free transfers.
 If you are riding three or more vehicles to get to the airport, buy a Regional Day Pass for $5.00* when you board the first vehicle (*-you need a Compass Card to pay $5 otherwise you must pay $7 for a paper pass).